Order my steps in your word. Do not let any iniquity have dominion over me. Psalm 119:133

 The Day of the Lord

-10 But the day of the Lord will come as a thief in the night; in which the heavens will pass away with a great noise, and the elements will be dissolved with fervent heat, and the earth and the works that are in it will be burned up.
-11 Therefore since all these things will be destroyed like this, what kind of people ought you to be in holy living and godliness, 12 looking for and earnestly desiring the coming of the day of God, which will cause the burning heavens to be dissolved, and the elements will melt with fervent heat?
+10 But the day of the Lord will come as a thief in the night, in which the heavens will pass away with a great noise, and the elements will be dissolved with fervent heat, and the earth and the works that are in it will be burned up.
+11 Therefore since all these things will be destroyed like this, what kind of people ought you to be, living holy and godly lives, 12 looking for and earnestly desiring the coming of the day of God, which will cause the burning heavens to be dissolved, and the elements will melt with fervent heat?
 13 But, according to his promise, we look for new heavens and a new earth, in which righteousness dwells.

 129 Your testimonies are wonderful,